angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 than TES on average but marginally faster than ANT.
 One thing to note however is that we do record combo turns for games even when we do not win them.
-This represents us 'going off' and maybe being blown out by an unknown piece of hate or miscounting storm or messing up the pile.
+This represents us 'going off' and maybe being blown out by an unknown piece of hate or miscounting _Storm_ or messing up the pile.
 To fix this we can generate the ACT filtered only by when we win the game we go off.
 Averaging that gives us the following: